Corporate Travel Policy

-The policy seeks to ensure that the company does not pay more than it needs to after balancing traveler well-being, a duty-of-care, and using preferred suppliers.
+The policy seeks to ensure that the company does not pay more than it needs to after balancing traveler well-being, a duty of care, and using preferred suppliers.

-Whilst policies vary between companies, the most common provisions would include these:
+While policies vary between companies, the most common provisions would include these:

 • How to book the travel and what channels are acceptable

-• What approval process is required for business travel, and what to do if costs exceed ‘normal’ parameters
+• What approval process is required for business travel, and what to do if costs exceed \’normal\’ parameters

 • How to indicate whether travel is inwardly billable to a client

-• Exceptions for destinations or routes that are typically much higher in cost (e.g. New York, London)
+• Exceptions for destinations or routes that are typically much higher in cost (e.g., New York, London)

 • Preferred hotel, air, and car suppliers